Bitspark/telstar/README.md

 ## 🧐 About <a name = "about"></a>

-In order to run our distributed architecture at [@bitspark](https://bitspark.de) we needed a way to receive and produces messages with an exactly once delivery design.
+To run our distributed architecture at [@bitspark](https://bitspark.de) we needed a way to produce and consume messages with an exactly-once delivery design.
-We think that, by packing up our assumptions into a separate library we can make it easy for other services to adhere to our initial design and/or comply to future changes.
+We think that, by packing up our assumptions into a separate library, we can make it easy for other services to adhere to our initial design and/or comply with future changes.

-Another aspect for open sourcing this library is that we have not found a package that does what we needed.
-And as we ourselves use OSS in many critical part of our infrastructure we wanted to give back this project.
+Another aspect of open-sourcing this library is that we have not found a package that does what we needed.
+And as we use OSS in many critical parts of our infrastructure, we wanted to give back this project.

 ## 🏁 Getting Started <a name = "getting_started"></a>